 Rules and Regulation for Spousal Support or Alimony:

-There are some rules and regulation for Spousal Support.
+There are some rules and regulations for Spousal Support.
 Spouses should follow these rules and regulations.
 These rules and regulations are:

 - The payments must be made in cash or checks.
 Assets and mortgage payments are not considered support payments.